phelipetls/seriesbr/README.md

     [20 rows x 4 columns]

 Ok, so now you know how to find out the desired code.
-Let's get the actual values next.
+Let's get the actual values.

 To get just one series, you would simply do: